-Notice –Allegheny County Airport Authority - CONSOL Energy – Environmental Assessment for Oil and Gas Development at Pittsburgh International Airport – Finding Of No Significant Impact/Record Of Decision Issued by FAA
+Notice – Allegheny County Airport Authority - CONSOL Energy – Draft Written Reevaluation of the Environmental Assessment for Oil and Gas Development at Pittsburgh International Airport (February 2014) and the Finding of No Significant Impact/Record of Decision (March 2014)

-The FONSI/ROD, along with an errata containing late agency correspondence and associated minor changes to the Environmental Assessment document will be available for public review for 30 days, beginning April 1, 2014 through April 30, 2014.
-The FONSI/ROD, the Environmental Assessment document, and errata will be available for public review at the following locations, during the locations’ business hours:
+The Draft Written Reevaluation document will be available for public review for 30 days, beginning October 3, 2014 through November 1, 2014.
+The Draft Written Reevaluation document will be available for public review at the following locations, during the locations’ business hours:

 Allegheny County Airport Authority